Browser tab notifications are one of those simple but effective features that quietly keep visitors engaged and encourage them to come back.

 Install WPCode to Add Browser Tab Notifications

 That’s why we recommend using WPCode, which is the best WordPress code snippets plugin on the market.
-It is the safest and easiest way to add custom code to your site.

 First, you need to install and activate the WPCode plugin.
 For more details, you can see our step-by-step guide on how to install a WordPress plugin.

-Note: WPCode also has a free version that you can use for this tutorial.
+🚨Note: WPCode also has a free version that you can use for this tutorial.
 However, upgrading to the paid plan will give you access to more features.

 Upon activation, visit the Code Snippets » + Add Snippet page from your WordPress admin sidebar.

-This will take you to the ‘Create Custom Snippet’ page.
+After that, you’ll be taken to the ‘Create Custom Snippet’ page.

 No matter which type of browser tab notification you use, you will enter the code here.